JuliaSurv/SurvivalDistributions.jl/docs/src/distros/PCHD.md

 ## Definition

-The `PiecewiseConstantHazardDistribution` are distribution defined by the hazard function, which is assumed to be piecewise constant (hence their names).
-This is common in survival analysis when we extract a life random variable from census data, given e.g. as a `Ratetable` from `RateTables.jl`.
+The `PiecewiseConstantHazardDistribution` is one of the most simple and yet most usefull distribution provided in this package.
+These distributions are defined by their hazard functions, which are assumed to be piecewise constant (hence their names).

+While dealing with census data and rate tables, having a survival model defined by a piecewise constant hazard is very common.
+In particular, random lifes extracted from `RateTable`s from [`RateTables.jl`](https://github.com/JuliaSurv/RateTables.jl) follows this pattern.

 ## Examples